List of DC Comics characters: F: False Face

-False Face is a name used by a number of different supervillains in the DC Universe.
+False Face is the name of several supervillains appearing in American comic books published by DC Comics.

 The concept and first character, created by Mort Weisinger and Creig Flessel, first appeared in Leading Comics #2 (spring 1942) using the name "Falseface".
 The name was later adjusted to "False Face" mirroring minor characters introduced by Fawcett Comics and Timely Comics.

 Variations of the character have been introduced in Batman #113 (February 1958) and Birds of Prey #112 (January 2008).
-In all instances the character is only identified as "False-Face" or by an alias while in disguise.
+In all instances, the character is only identified as "False-Face" or by an alias while in disguise.